SaucyJack/kendo-grid-excel-export/README.md

 # Setting up an Aurelia project with KendoUI and Bootstrap 4, bundled with Webpack.

+## Running this project

+1. Install dependencies: `npm install`
+2. Run via the CLI (you MUST specify the --watch argument due to a Webpack bug, see below): `au run --watch`

+## How I set this project up

 1. Provision the project with the Aurelia CLI:
 ```bash
 au new <project name>